Have you ever felt like you were a failure? Maybe you’ve had a setback? Are you having a hard time growing and moving forward?

 Just think!
 This man was talking directly to Christ!
 Christ could have helped him immensely, but he didn’t go to Him for help, instead he gave up and walked away.
 “Then said Jesus unto his disciples, Verily I say unto you, That a rich man shall hardly enter into the kingdom of heaven” (verse 23).
 Mark 10:24 says, “… Jesus answereth again, and saith unto them, Children, how hard is it for them that trust in riches to enter into the kingdom of God!”
 It is not just because he had wealth but that he trusted in it as his god.

-“And again I say unto you, It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the kingdom of God.
+Matthew 19 continues, “And again I say unto you, It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the kingdom of God.
 When his disciples heard it, they were exceedingly amazed, saying, Who then can be saved?
 But Jesus beheld them, and said unto them, With men this is impossible; but with God all things are possible” (Verses 24-26).
 This man could have changed.
 But he didn’t get help and then work to move forward.
 Instead, he just went away sorrowful.

 Don’t go away sorrowful.
 With God, all things are possible.
 This is the attitude we need to get up and try again.
 This is the attitude we need to persevere.

-There is no indication that this man was violently rejecting what Christ told him but simply walked away sorrowful—I can’t do that.
 If you look at the history of Christ’s original apostles, they didn’t start out perfect.
 Peter denied Christ three times before he received God’s Spirit.
 God calls people to grow, and that requires persevering when we fall.

 Hebrews 10:38 says, “Now the just shall live by faith: but if any man draw back, my soul shall have no pleasure in him.”
-The just gets back up again by faith because he knows God will help him.
+The just person gets back up again by faith because he knows God will help him.
 Mr. Armstrong continues in the Incredible Human Potential, “It is only the one who quits and gives up (Hebrews 10:38)—who rejects God, and God’s way, and rejects Christ as his Savior—who neglects or turns from this direction of God’s way, in his mind and heart (in his inner intent)—who deliberately and intentionally in his mind—or, from continued neglect—turns from Christ—who is lost.”

 When you make a mistake, don’t quit!
 Get help and try again!
 You ultimately will succeed!